coralproject/shelf/README.md

 export XENIA_LOGGING_LEVEL=1     # Default is `2` if missing (User)
 export XENIA_HEADERS=key:value   # Ignored is missing
 export XENIA_AUTH=false          # Default is `true` if missing

+// CLI
+export XENIA_WEB_HOST=10.0.1.84:4000 # Points to Xenia so tooling talks to web service export XENIA_WEB_AUTH="Basic token"  # Not needed is AUTH is off

+Note: It is best for the CLI tooling to talk with the web service so caches are updated on changes.
 ```

 _Be careful not to commit any database passwords back to the repo!!_